The Churches of Britain and Ireland

 All Saints (1861) on Fore Street.
 SW 5195 3060. © Mark Summers.
 Another view, and the chancel, both © Gene Hawkins.
 A side chapel, an attractive painting of the legend of St. Michael, and a window, all © Martin Richter (2019).
 Link1.
 Link2 has a good number of photos.
 It also advises that the church was built on the site of two earlier churches.
 Link3.
 The grade II listing says that the north aisle was added later.

 The former Ebenezer Chapel, converted to residential use.
-The text of the date-stone can be clearly seen on this Streetview of 2018, and says "Methodist Free Church 1862".
-A 1940 list of Methodist places of worship indicates that this had also been a United Methodist church before the 1932 merger.
+The date-stone reads "Methodist Free Church 1862".
+A map of 1878 labels it as Wesleyan, and a 1940 list of Methodist places of worship indicates that this had also been a United Methodist church before the 1932 merger.
 The documents inventory in the National Archives suggests that it may have closed no later than 1967, even though it's still indicated as active on an O.S. map of 1976-7.
-SW 5172 3066. © Paul E. Barnett (2014).
+SW 5172 3066. © Paul E. Barnett (2024).
+Link.
 Grade II listed.

 Home